Super League › Arena Games Triathlon Powered by Zwift 2023

 The overall winners of the Arena Games Triathlon World Championship Series will be awarded the triathlon esports World Titles, at the Grand Finale in London.
 Furthermore, each event will contribute points to the World Triathlon's world rankings.

-Montreal, Sursee, Singapore and London will all enjoy the return of fast and furious elite racing.
+Montreal, Sursee, and London will all enjoy the return of fast and furious elite racing.
 Arena Games Triathlon Powered by Zwift promises edge of seat action from start to finish and an incredible spectator experience for fans.

 This ultimate guide is all about Arena Games Triathlon.
 It covers its essence, explains how the athletes are selected, describes the race formats and rules, deciphers how the points are scored, and reveals the amazing prizes.